On stretching the interval simplex-permutohedron: Stretching the interval

 Hence, $PA_n$ has the vertices, as an $n$-dimensional permuto-associahedron $K\Pi_n$ (see \cite{Z95}, Section~9, Example 9.14) labelled by the terms built out of $n+1$ different letters with the help of one binary operation.
 Some edges of $PA_n$ correspond to associativity, i.e.\ they connect two terms such that one is obtained from the other by replacing a subterm of the form $A\cdot(B\cdot C)$ by $(A\cdot B)\cdot C$.
 The other edges correspond to transpositions of neighbours.
 These transpositions are such that in a term of the form $A\cdot B$, one may permute the rightmost letter in $A$ with the leftmost letter in $B$.
 So, they correspond to ``most unexpected transposition of neighbours''.
 Eventually, our family of permutohedron-based associahedra may be taken as an alternative presentation of the symmetric monoidal category freely generated by a set of objects.
 Here is a picture of the 3-dimensional permutohedron-based associahedron.

 { \emph{Acknowledgement.} I am grateful to Professor Jim Stasheff for some useful suggestions concerning a previous version of this paper.
 I would like to thank Sonja \v Cuki\' c for helping me to discover various possibilities of the program package polymake (see \cite{GJ00}).
-This work was supported by the Ministry of Science of Serbia (Grant ON174026).}
+Several years after publishing this paper, Jelena Ivanovi\' c pointed out to me a mistake in the printed picture of the 3-dimensional permutohedron-based associahedron.
+I am grateful to her for this, as well as for making the above picture of this polytope.
+I am also grateful to the anonymous referees for some very useful comments concerning the historical remarks and for finding several misleading typos in a previous version of this paper.
+This work was supported by the Ministry of Science of Serbia (Grant ON174026). }